awsdocs/amazon-application-discovery-user-guide/doc_source/data_collection.md

 + **Last health ping time**

 The following procedures demonstrate how to carry out typical data\-related management tasks\.
-Though these examples focus on discovery agents, the steps for agentless discovery connectors are nearly identical\.
+Though these examples focus on discovery agents, the steps for agentless discovery connectors are nearly identical\.<a name="view_tools"></a>

 **To view and filter data collection tools**